Tomasz-Zdeb/Daml-Sandbox/README.md

            owner = newOwner
 ```

+## Modules

+They are utilized to group templates together in order to form logical aggregations around some common matter.
+It's a similar concept to **namespaces** found in **Object Oriented Programming**.

 ## Double dot operator

 `..` is used when creating a contract from a template, to pass all data fields from the calling contract.
 E.g.